xtdb/xtdb-tutorial/README.md

 GitHub, then reimport the notebooks using the following instructions.

 1. Log in as the `xtdb-tutorial` Nextjournal user (ask @deobald, @refset, or @johantonelli for creds)
-1. Go to the [Nextjournal Dashboard](https://nextjournal.com/dashboard) and open notebook you want to edit.
+2. Go to the [Nextjournal Dashboard](https://nextjournal.com/dashboard) and open notebook you want to edit.
-1. Click anywhere in the document, select all (ctrl+a) and delete the contents.
+3. Click anywhere in the document, select all (ctrl+a) and delete the contents.
-1. At the bottom of the page, choose "Import from a URL (e.g. GitHub)" and paste in the link to the file in GitHub (e.g. `https://github.com/xtdb/xtdb-tutorial/blob/main/1-getting-started.nextjournal.md`)
+4. At the bottom of the page, choose "Import from a URL (e.g. GitHub)" and paste in the link to the file in GitHub (e.g. `https://github.com/xtdb/xtdb-tutorial/blob/main/1-getting-started.nextjournal.md`)
-1. Scroll to the bottom of the page and expand the Appendix.
+5. Scroll to the bottom of the page and expand the Appendix.
 Pull from the repo to ensure the changes are brought in
+6. Click "Run All" under the Play icon to evaluate all snippets
-1. Select "Publish Changes" in the share dialog
+7. Select "Publish Changes" in the share dialog
-1. Check to make sure the public URLs in the `"Quickstart"` work correctly.
+8. Check to make sure the public URLs in the `"Quickstart"` work correctly.
-1. If the lessons seem out-of-order, it is because they are listed reverse-chronologically.
+9. If the lessons seem out-of-order, it is because they are listed reverse-chronologically.
 Whatever lesson you edited, publish lessons _backward_ from that point.
 For example, if you edited Lesson 4, you must publish #3, #2, and finally #1 (Note if you haven't edited a lesson, you only need to re-publish the old notebook without following the import steps).

 ## Copyright & License